← All claims

 2025 · BMC Complement Med Ther

-meta-analysis mixed moderate In knee osteoarthritis RCTs curcumin lowered some serum inflammatory markers but effects were inconsistent across biomarkers.
+meta-analysis mixed low In knee osteoarthritis RCTs curcumin lowered some serum inflammatory markers but effects were inconsistent across biomarkers.

 Bahari